ARTbio/startbio/docs/Run-Galaxy/Loading_data_in_galaxy.md

 - Click a second time on `Add Definition`, select `Name` and choose the column `B` for `Name`
 - Now, click the `Apply` button
 - And to finish the job, click on the dark-blue button `Upload`
+- After the upload is complete, rename the history "References"

 <center>:tada:	:confetti_ball:	:balloon:</center>